Azure/missionlz/docs/deployment-guides/bicep.md

-# Mission LZ Deployment Guide for Bicep
+# Mission Landing Zone - Deployment Guide for Bicep

 ## Table of Contents